God created man in His own image, in the image of God He created him;

 male and female He created them. – Genesis 1:27

 God Created Humanity.
 God created and breathed life into mankind, first through Adam and Eve, in the perfect Garden of Eden.
 Man is a created being, not the creator.
-We were created out of the dust of the ground; but we are also created in the image (likeness) of God – meaning we all (each of us) have an immortal spirit.
+We were created out of the dust of the ground, but we are also created in the image (likeness) of God – meaning we all (each of us) have an immortal spirit.
 Some think of this as our soul; for the purpose of this book, spirit and soul can be considered the same.

 We are the property and possession of the Lord; we are not our own.
 He owns us; all of us.
-Many will refuse to accept this fact and therefore deny the Lord; please do not make that same mistake.
+Many will refuse to accept this fact and therefore deny the Lord.
+Please do not make that same mistake.
 It is only pride which leads man to take that position; and pride leads to death.
 The Lord is the potter, we are just the clay vessels.

 It is God who sustains all life everywhere; without God, there is no life.
 The Bible teaches us the ways of God, which lead to life; all other ways (the ways of man) lead to eternal death.
-Thankfully, we serve a God of love, who is love.
+Thankfully, we serve a God of love, who “is love.”
 You will also read in the Bible that God is a “jealous” God; that confused me greatly at first because I’ve only known jealousy as destructive negative human emotion.
 But that phrase actually means that God has zealous, burning and passionate love for us; He desires that we seek only Him, not the things of man or this world, nor worship idols made of gold, silver, bronze, stone or wood – for it is only He who provides life.
 He jealously guards us, and this is why we are told to seek Him with “all our heart, all our minds, and all our soul.”

 Contrary to popular opinion and false teachings, you do not pass away into “nothingness” (annihilation) after death – while your earthly body will die, your spirit will live on forever!
 As explained in the prior chapter, this physical world is not all there is as materialists proclaim; and this life is not all there is.
 Furthermore, everyone who has ever lived will be resurrected in immortal bodies!
 The state of your spirit at death (sinful or righteous) determines where you will spend eternity.
 For a detailed treatment of this topic, please see another book we publish called Beyond the Tomb by H.M.
 Riggle (Church of God, pastor, evangelist and author, and president of The Gospel Trumpet Publishing Co., 1933-1946).
-It covers your eternal soul and destiny in great detail and provides solid Scriptural support.
+It covers your eternal soul and destiny in great detail and provides solid biblical support.

 A snippet from that book is given below on the origin of man: